kbordon/csharp-week1-code-review/README.md

 # _Address Book_

-#### _An address book application for Epicodus C# Object-Oriented C# Code Review , 10.13.2017_
+#### _An address book application for Epicodus Object-Oriented C# Code Review , 10.13.2017_

 #### By _**Kimberly Bordon**_

 ## Description

-_This is an application uses object-oriented C# to store a user's contact list.
+_This is an application uses object-oriented C# to store a user's contacts.
 The user can enter in a single contact, which will store this in a list.
-They can also choose to see a specific contact, search for one matching input in a search bar, remove a contact, or clear their entire list of contacts.
-The data is stored and accessed through classes, and static lists._
+They can also choose to see a specific contact, search for contacts matching a search keyword, remove a contact, or clear their entire list of contacts.
+The data is stored and accessed through unique classes, and static lists._

 ## Specifications